Investing for beginners can feel complicated.

 Most investors panic when the market experiences a downturn.
-Although losing money is never good, losing money in the market is normal.
+Although losing money is never good, losing money in the market is expected.

 The graph above shows the market’s performance during the last 14+ years.
-Notice how in 2008 there’s a dip due to the recession.
-But, after 4 years the market recovers and continues to grow.
+Notice how in 2008, there was a dip due to the recession.
+But, after four years, the market recovers and continues to grow.

-Instead of viewing your investments in the short-term, understand the bigger picture.
-In the short-term, you may lose but if you continue investing despite the market’s performance, you’ll win in the long-term.
+Instead of viewing your investments in the short term, understand the bigger picture.
+In the short time, you may lose, but if you continue investing despite the market’s performance, you’ll win in the long term.

 The beauty of investing in index funds is not having to track them often.

-The reality is you will lose money throughout the year.
-But, this is only a short-term loss.
+The reality is you may lose money throughout the year.
+But this is only a short-term loss.
 Your net return will be higher after 10–20 years.

 Once you’ve adopted the “set it and forget it” mentality, contribute each month.

 Whether it’s $50 or $500, contribute something towards retirement.
-At the least, contribute the amount your company is willing to match.
+At the least, invest the amount your company is willing to match.
 Take advantage of compound interest.